YaoLing-boop/Monte-Carlo-random-walk/README.md

 # Monte-Carlo-random-walk
-Monte Carlo 1D random walk using multiple methods
+Monte Carlo one-dimensional random walk using multiple methods.
+Mainly used to demonstrate good practices when working with large datasets.